Personal Injury Definitions

-One of the most frequently asked questions people have is "What is a Personal Injury?"
+One of the questions people often have is "What is a Personal Injury?"
 A personal injury is an injury to an individual's person caused by another party.

 Is this making sense so far?
 Good, because this is only the tip of the iceberg.